❉ Vampires & voodoo ahoy in Amicus’ all-star anthology, back on Blu-Ray.

 Each segment has bags of mood and atmosphere, thanks to the uniformly excellent main cast and the film’s evocative location as much as Bloch’s chamber tales, all of which establish their premise in a leisurely style that allows the viewer to gain enough of an insight into each protagonist’s character to appreciate the sting in the tale that pays off each mini-yarn (although it has to be said that Jon Pertwee’s farcical gurning is as unintentionally bathetic in the climax to The Cloak as it was when grappling with a Nestene tentacle in Spearhead From Space).

-Method For Murder is undoubtedly the most macabre, with Denholm Elliott on great form as an intense, neurotic writer and Tom Adams embodying his creation ‘Dominic’ – the denouement of which was lifted outright as part of the snuff movie twist to Inside Number 9’s loving pastiche of 1970s BBC anthology dramas, The Ghost of Christmas – and while Waxworks slightly derails the film’s eponymous setting, its star Peter Cushing gives a dependably top-drawer quality performance as a grieving widow (This was shot a few months before Cushing’s beloved wife Helen passed away, a loss from which the actor never truly recovered).
+Method For Murder is undoubtedly the most macabre, with Denholm Elliott on great form as an intense, neurotic writer and Tom Adams embodying his creation ‘Dominic’ – the denouement of which was lifted outright as part of the denouement of Inside Number 9’s loving pastiche of 1970s BBC anthology dramas, The Devil of Christmas – and while Waxworks slightly derails the film’s eponymous setting, its star Peter Cushing gives a dependably top-drawer quality performance as a grieving widow (This was shot a few months before Cushing’s beloved wife Helen passed away, a loss from which the actor never truly recovered).
 The scene in which he fends off an axe attack from Wolfe Morris’ deranged waxworks owner is a great tribute to his key genre role, that of Dracula’s sparring partner Van Helsing, as he weaves and dodges his attacker with the nimble balleticism and fleet-footed grace of Fred Astaire!

 The House That Dripped Blood is a film whose use of setting and lightness of touch when it comes to walking the tricky tightrope of horror and comedy marks it out as a movie that’s incredibly re-watchable and beautiful to look at, with a mood of all its own compared to its bedfellows thanks to its singular location, and Second Sight’s finely-graded remaster enhances that experience tenfold.